sophiebull/interpTools/README.md

 * 100\% quantile (maximum)
 * IQR (75\% quantile - 25\% quantile)
 * skewness
-* p-value of dip test for unimodality
+* p-value of *dip* test for unimodality

-## Visualizing performance as a **surface plot** with `plotSurface()`
+### Visualizing performance as a **surface plot** with `plotSurface()`
 A three-dimensional interactive surface is used to visualize the aggregated performance of an interpolator as the structure of the gappy data changes.
 Through R's interface, the user can interact with the surface plot widgets by manipulating the camera perspective, adjusting the zoom, and hovering over data points for precise numerical information.

 *Optimal* performance corresponds to an extreme point on the surface; either a maximum or minimum, depending on the definition of *optimal* (see table of performance criteria above).
 Multiple interpolations can be compared by layering surfaces on top of one another, where the *best* interpolation for a particular gap structure will be at an extremum at the corresponding *(p,g)* coordinate point.

-The example below shows multiple surfaces layered; each corresponding to a different interpolation method.
+The example below shows multiple surfaces layered; each corresponding to the statistical performance of a particular interpolation method according to the median MSE criterion.
 <div align=”center”><img src = "img/sp.png"></div>

-## Visualizing performance as a **heatmap** with `heatmapGrid2()`
+### Visualizing performance as a **heatmap** with `heatmapGrid()`
-When constrained to static visualizations, like when writing papers, heatmaps are more effective at communicating the data.
-Using `heatmapGrid2()`, a three-dimensional surface can be collapsed into a heatmap through conversion of the third dimension to colour, to which the value of the metric is proportional.
+When constrained to a static visualization environment, such as in the case of academic papers, heatmaps are more effective at communicating the data.
+Using `heatmapGrid()`, a three-dimensional surface can be collapsed into a heatmap through conversion of the third dimension to colour, to which the value of the metric is proportional.

-The heatmap plot below conforms with the surface plot above.
+The heatmap plot below corresponds to the surface plot above.
 ![heatmap](img/hm.png)

-## Support
+### Support
 Please see the package vignette or email me stmcastel@gmail.com for further assistance.